google/material-design-lite/src/list/README.md

   <li></li>
 </ul>
 ```
 &nbsp;2.
 Inside the list item elements, place whatever content you want, in the order you want it to appear.
 Typically, this will be short text strings, but might include small images, links, or other valid HTML content.
-Remember that the items will be presented horizontally on their own text line, without bullets or other intervening marks.
+Remember that the items will be presented inline (horizontally), without bullets or other intervening marks.
 ```html
 <ul>
   <li>Item1</li>